-Master Your Margins: A Guide to VAT for Small Businesses Explained Simply
+Master Your Margins: A VAT Guide for Small Businesses

 "Master Your Margins" offers a comprehensive, straightforward guide to VAT for small businesses.